Thompson Sampling in Function Spaces via Neural Operators: Conclusion

 \section{Conclusion}

-We have developed Neural operator Thompson sampling (NOTS) and shown that it provides significant performance gains in encoding the compositional structure of problems involving black-box operators, such as complex physics simulators or real physical processes.
-NOTS also comes equipped with theoretical results, connecting the existing literature on Thompson sampling to this novel setting involving neural operators.
-In practice, we have shown that using neural operators as surrogates for Thompson sampling can be effective without the need for expensive uncertainty quantification schemes by relying on the theoretical insights from infinitely wide deep neural networks and their connection with Gaussian processes.
-Neural operators have allowed for effective representation learning which scales to very high-dimensional settings, where traditional bandits and Bayesian optimization algorithms would struggle.
-We note, however, that our current results in this context are focused on the case of finite search spaces and well specified models.
-Therefore, as future work, we plan to generalize our results to other settings, such as continuous domains, and extend our algorithm to the batch setting, allowing for even greater scalability.
+We have developed Neural operator Thompson sampling (NOTS) for optimization problems in function spaces and shown that it provides significant performance gains in encoding the compositional structure of problems involving black-box operators, such as complex physics simulators or real physical processes.
+NOTS also comes equipped with theoretical guarantees, connecting the existing literature on Thompson sampling to this novel setting involving neural operators.